A strategic guide to the Zendesk first reply time explore recipe setup in 2026

 -

-Start a New Report: First, you have to find your way to the Reports library and kick off a new report using the Support dataset.
+Start a New Report: Navigate to your Reports library and begin a new report using the comprehensive Support dataset.

 -

-Pick the Right Metric: From a very long list of options, you need to find and select "First reply time (min)".
-Then you have to choose between calendar hours and business hours, which can get messy if your business hours aren't configured just right.
+Pick the Right Metric: From the extensive list of options, select "First reply time (min)".
+You can choose between calendar hours and business hours to match your team's schedule.

 -

-Add Attributes: To see the FRT for tickets solved on a certain day, you’ll need to add an attribute like "Ticket solved - Date".
+Add Attributes: To organize your data by time, you can add an attribute like "Ticket solved - Date".

 -

-Filter the Dates: You'll have to manually set the date range you want to look at, maybe for the last week or month.
+Filter the Dates: Set the exact date range you want to analyze, whether it's for the last week, month, or a custom period.

 -